128technology/docs/docs/config_domain-based_web_filter.md

 The high level steps for configuring Domain based web filtering are:

 - Create a parent service
-- reate a child service to filter
+- Create a child service to filter
 - Configure a Tenant
 - Create an access policy on the child service to filter traffic